pluralsight/guides/in-review/ruby-ruby-on-rails/token-based-authentication-with-ruby-on-rails-5-api/article.md

   end
 end
 ```
-By using `before_action`, the server calls the and passes the request headers (using the built-in object property `request.headers`) to `AuthorizeApiRequest` every time the user makes a request.
-The results are returned to the `@current_user`, making it available to all controllers inheriting from `ApplicationController`.
+By using `before_action`, the server passes the request headers (using the built-in object property `request.headers`) to `AuthorizeApiRequest` every time the user makes a request.
+The request results are returned to the `@current_user`, thus becoming available to all controllers inheriting from `ApplicationController`.

 ### Does it work?

  Let's see how everything works.
- Start the rails console in the application's root directory:
+ Start the Rails console in the application's root directory:
 ```bash
 rails c
 ```
-Insert a user to the console:
+Create a user and insert it into the console:
 ```bash
 User.create!(email: 'example@mail.com' , password: '123123123' , password_confirmation: '123123123')
 ```
 To see how authorization works, there needs to be a resource that has to be requested.
-Let's scaffold a resource:
+Let's scaffold a resource.
 In your terminal, run:
  ```bash
  rails g scaffold Item name:string description:text
   ```
- This will create a resource named `Item` from top to bottom - a model, a controller, routes and views.
+ This will create a resource named `Item` from top to bottom -- a model, a controller, routes and views.
 Migrate the database:
   ```bash
   rails db:mgirate
  ```